Loading page...

 Q: What's the difference between workers comp and general liability insurance?
 A: Workers comp covers your employees for work-related injuries and illnesses.
 General liability covers third-party injuries and property damage (like a customer slipping on your job site).
 Both are essential for contractors but cover different types of incidents.

 Workers compensation insurance is one of your most important and expensive business protections.
-Focus on compliance, safety programs, and effective claims management to protect your employees while controlling costs.
+Focus on compliance, safety programs, and effective claims management procedures to protect your employees while controlling costs.

 Remember that the cheapest coverage isn't always the best value.
-Look for insurers who provide safety resources, claims management support, and loss control services to help you build a safer, more profitable business.
+Look for insurers who provide safety resources, comprehensive claims management support, and loss control services to help you build a safer, more profitable business.

 Ready to find the right workers compensation coverage for your contracting business?
 Our specialists understand the unique challenges contractors face and can help you find comprehensive protection at competitive rates.